General

 Execute And Monitor Your Growth Strategy

 Once you have all the crucial elements ready, it’s time to implement your growth strategy.
-In most cases, it can take at least a month before you can conclude the effectiveness of your latest initiatives.
-It may take a few months to understand how your efforts are making an impact.
+In most cases, it can take at least a month to conclude the effectiveness of your latest initiatives, and it may take a few months to understand how your efforts are making an impact.

-If you can dedicate time and effort to developing your strategy, there’s a high chance that your tactics will deliver results in no time.
+If you can dedicate time and effort to developing your strategy, your tactics will likely deliver results quickly.

 Evaluate Results And Adjust The Growth Strategy

 Make sure to analyze the outcome of your efforts.
 It’s all about looking at how far your small business has reached.
-It would be best to consider both the winning aspect and any challenges along the way.
+It would be best to consider both the winning aspect and any challenges.

 When scrutinizing the strong points, make sure to take a closer look.
-For example, take note of which ads are the most effective if you’re running a paid advertising campaign that steadily converts leads.
-By digging into the results of your growth strategy, you can better understand how you can generate those results.
+For example, note which ads are the most effective if you’re running a paid advertising campaign that steadily converts leads.
+By digging into the results of your growth strategy, you can better understand how to generate those results.

 After you identify your strengths, figure out how to improve upon the areas in which you could grow.
-Once you know precisely what your leads respond best to and why, you can continue moving forward.
+You can continue moving forward once you know precisely what your leads respond best to and why.

 In no time, you can optimize your growth strategy with actual data and results.